Doctor insights on:

 Taking medicines to cholesterol will it anyway affect the liver or other parts?
 Whether atorlip 5 mg affect liver?

 Rare: 1 in 100, 000 people develop severe liver disease which is easily detected with routine blood samples.
 A more common side effect is muscle aching which resolves with dose reduction (but you're already on a very tiny dose which is unlikely to cause side effects). ...Read more

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Does ibuprofen affect the liver or kidneys?

-- Does alcohol affect your nose?
+- Does alcohol affect your cholesterol?

 - Talk to a nephrologist online for free